Pandemic Preparedness & Business Continuity

 Overview of COVID-19 & Other Recent Coronavirus Infections

 According to the Centers for Disease Control and Prevention (CDC), symptoms of coronavirus disease 2019 (COVID-19) may appear two to 14 days after virus exposure.
-These symptoms can range from mild to severe and include fever, cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, and new loss of taste or smell.1-a
+These symptoms can range from mild to severe and include fever, cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, and new loss of taste or smell.

 The symptoms can be similar to those of seasonal influenza, and some people with COVID-19 are asymptomatic.
 These factors, in addition to early difficulties in diagnosis through lack of adequate testing materials, may have resulted in misdiagnosis and increased the community spread of the infection.

-Basic strategies to protect everyone from COVID-19 include hand hygiene, respiratory hygiene/cough etiquette, avoiding close contact with people while sick, and proper use of disinfectants; extra precautions may be warranted for older adults, people with immunocompromised status, and others at elevated risk of severe illness.4-a
+Basic strategies to protect everyone from COVID-19 include hand hygiene, respiratory hygiene/cough etiquette, avoiding close contact with people while sick, and proper use of disinfectants; extra precautions may be warranted for older adults, people with immunocompromised status, and others at elevated risk of severe illness.

 As the quality of laboratory testing improves and testing frequency increases, researchers are learning more about the community spread of COVID-19.
 The collection of accurate and detailed data will permit better comprehension and tracking the scope of the outbreak and bolster prevention and response efforts.